 On a building less than 11m in height, the external surfaces (i.e. outermost external material) of external walls should provide a Reaction to Fire Performance of Class B-s3, d2(2) or better where the building is less than 1000mm from the relevant boundary.
-This will be applicable on the walls adjoining Plot 16 from either side and the wall must be fire resisting from both sides with the surface material having a surface spread of flame classification of B-s3, d2 or better.
+This will be applicable on the wall adjoining each adjacent plot, from either side and the wall must be fire resisting from both sides with the surface material having a surface spread of flame classification of B-s3, d2 or better.

-At this building height, there is no restriction on wall covering which is 1000mm or more from the relevant boundary.
+At this building heights, there is no restriction on wall covering which is 1000mm or more from the relevant boundary.